rlynjb/wandrr/_posts/2017-08-13-Ipad-Pro-for-development.md

 - front end development
 ---

 Inpired by this article [I swapped my MacBook for an iPad + Linode](http://yieldthought.com/post/12239282034/swapped-my-macbook-for-an-ipad).
-I decided to take the bandwagon of developers using iPad for development.
+I decided to jump in the bandwagon of developers using iPad for development.
 Since I specialized in Front-End Development.
 I just needed to add additional tools to my workflow.

 ### Why use Ipad?